-Management should adopt risk management processes commensurate with the level of risk and complexity of the bank's third-party relationships and organizational structure.
-100 The board and management should provide more comprehensive and rigorous oversight and management of third-party relationships that involve critical activities.
+Management should adopt third-party risk management processes commensurate with the level of risk and complexity of the bank's third-party relationships and organizational structure.
+The board and management should provide more comprehensive and rigorous oversight and management of third-party relationships that involve critical activities.

 Management should adopt a third-party risk management process that follows a continuous life cycle for all relationships and incorporates planning, due diligence, and third-party selection, contract negotiation, ongoing monitoring, and termination.
-During supervision of the process, management should ensure appropriate oversight and accountability, documentation and reporting, and independent reviews.